NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 !pip install lazrs
 ```

 Once all packages are successfully installed, import them as follows.
-Note that `requests` and `json` will be imported when we import the separate module (script), so you don't need to import those separately.

 ```python